 - 1 tablespoon white miso paste

-- Add all ingredients except for greens and zucchini to crock
+- Add all ingredients except for greens and zucchini to slow cooker

 - Once vegetables are cooked to desired tenderness, add greens and zucchini

-- Let cook and additional 5-10 minutes and serve
+- Let cook an additional 5-10 minutes and serve